 Celebration event held to mark the achievements of looked after children

-An awards event has taken place to recognise the achievements of children in care across Neath Port Talbot.
+A celebration event has taken place at Ysgol Bae Baglan to recognise the achievements of children in care across Neath Port Talbot.

 The event, sponsored by Tata Steel, was arranged to showcase the successes and raise the aspirations of looked after children.
 Over 150 young people aged between 5 and 25 were nominated for awards across categories such as sport and leisure, education and personal achievements.
 The nominees were put forward for awards by their teachers, social workers and foster carers.